Batangas Province Science High School

 The Batangas Province Science High School (Mataas na Paaralang Pang-Agham ng Lalawigan ng Batangas) is a public residential science high school system in Dacanlao, Calaca, Batangas, Philippines that focuses on the intensive study of science, mathematics and technology.
-It is a DepEd-recognized science high school that was founded by Batangas Provincial Governor Hon.
-Hermilando I. Mandanas.
+It is a DepEd-recognized science high school that was founded by Batangas Provincial Governor Hermilando I. Mandanas.
 It opened its doors to aspiring students in June 1998; in that same year, the school's first English student publication, The Quillmaker, was published.

 The BPSHS System offers scholarships to Batangueño students who are gifted in the sciences and mathematics.
 Though BPSHS is a public school, enrollment is limited, and applicants undergo a highly competitive review process before admission.
-Admission to the BPSHS is by competitive examination only, and only Filipino citizens who live in Batangas Province (excluding the cities of Lipa, Tanauan and Batangas) are eligible to take the entrance exams and be admitted if their scores are above the cut-off.